mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Unauthorised flags attached to lamp posts, 25th August :- [8070518](https://www.fixmystreet.com/report/8070518)
+- Right of way gate padlocked.
+No notices to indicate reason., 25th August :- [8070437](https://www.fixmystreet.com/report/8070437)
+- The proper device for securing this tree is broken.
+I have been using string to try and keep it upright but I fear it isn’t strong enough and this tree will break, 25th August :- [8070425](https://www.fixmystreet.com/report/8070425)
 - Blocked drain, 25th August :- [8070207](https://www.fixmystreet.com/report/8070207)
 - Street lamp, 25th August :- [8070117](https://www.fixmystreet.com/report/8070117)
 - Glass in entrance to children's park, 25th August :- [8069883](https://www.fixmystreet.com/report/8069883)